Common pitfalls in OMS design

 Issue: Creating a condition and a timeout, or a manual event and a condition, or a manual event and a timeout from the same state leads to errors.

 Reason: Condition check and timeout execution happen in different console commands, and the order of the execution is not defined by the OMS but by a scheduler.
+The execution of the manual event can also happen during the console command execution, which makes the resulting state of the order items unpredictable.

 Solution:

-Use asynchronous break without command and condition
+Using an asynchronous break without command and condition

 img